Learning Class-Transductive Intent Representations for Zero-shot Intent Detection: CTIR Framework

-The feature extractor transforms an input text into a sequence of hidden vectors $\mathbf{H}=(\mathbf{h}_1,\mathbf{h}_2,\dots,\mathbf{h}_{T})\in \mathbb{R}^{T\times D_H}$, where $D_H$ is the hidden dimension and $T$ is the sequence length.
-The text representation is then obtained by averaging over the $T$ hidden vectors.
-Note that the architecture of feature extractor is a free choice in DIR framework.
-Specially, on top of the $\mathbf{H}$ produced by a Bi-LSTM \cite{schuster1997bidirectional}, IntentCapsNet \cite{XiaZYCY18} applies a multi-head attention layer \cite{vaswani2017attention,LinFSYXZB17}.
+\paragraph{Feature Extractor.} The feature extractor transforms an input text into a sequence of hidden vectors $\mathbf{H}=(\mathbf{h}_1,\mathbf{h}_2,\dots,\mathbf{h}_{T})\in \mathbb{R}^{T\times D_H}$, where $D_H$ is the hidden dimension and $T$ is the sequence length.
+Note that the architecture of feature extractor is a free choice in CTIR framework.
+Specially, on top of the $\mathbf{H}$ produced by a Bi-LSTM, CapsNet \cite{XiaZYCY18} applies a multi-head attention layer.
 Each attention head represents a unique semantic feature, which gives rise to $\{\mathbf{m}_{1}, \mathbf{m}_{2}, \dots \mathbf{m}_{R}\} \in \mathbb{R}^{R\times D_H}$, where $R$ is the number of attention heads.
-We follow this operation when combining IntentCpasNet with DIR.
+We follow this operation when combining CapsNet with CTIR. \paragraph{Intent Classifier.} There are two commonly used classifiers in intent detection: 1) the linear classifier and 2) the capsule networks \cite{sabour2017dynamic}.
+The linear classifier predicts the intent probabilities as: